joncampbell123/dosbox-x/NOTES/PC-98 INT DCh/MS-DOS 5.00 boot144.md

     0060:2A7A WORD ??
     0060:2A7C WORD ??
     0060:2C86 WORD x 0x1A ??
+    0060:2D2E BYTE 16*10
+                   10 entries of a 16-byte structure: (copied to 16 bytes for application starting at +01h) +00h                unknown (0x08)
+                            +01h                unknown (0xFE)
+                            +02h-06h            function row text
+                            +07h-0Fh            escape code to return to application when Fx key pressed 0060:2E1E BYTE 16*10
+                   10 entries of a 16-byte structure: (copied to 16 bytes for application starting at +01h) +00h                number of bytes in string following this byte +01h-0Eh            string to stuff into CON input when CTRL+Fx key pressed +0Fh                00h
+    0060:2F0E BYTE 8*11
+                   11 entries of a 8-byte structure: (copied to 6 bytes for application starting at +01h) +00h                number of bytes in string following this byte +01h-05h            string to stuff into CON input when specific keys are pressed +06h-07h            00h
     0060:36B3 INT DCh entry point
     0060:3B30 Subroutine called on INT DCh if 0060:014E is nonzero